eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 While ESLint has some built-in formatters available to format the linting results, it's also possible to create and distribute your own custom formatters.
 You can include custom formatters in your project directly or create an npm package to distribute them separately.

-Each formatter is just a function that receives a `results` object and returns a string.
+Each formatter is just a function that receives a `results` object and a `context` and returns a string.
 For example, the following is how the `json` built-in formatter is implemented:

 ```js
 //my-awesome-formatter.js